toolness/fancy-friday/README.md

 Each micrograme is contained in an `<iframe>` element which can communicate with the parent game via a simple `postMessage`-based API.

+Only recent versions of modern browsers are currently supported; the library is currently being tested on Firefox 25, Chrome 30, Safari 6 (Desktop and iOS), Internet Explorer 10, and Opera 17.

 ## Metagame API

 The metagame should include the `fancy-friday.css` stylesheet and the